Skip to main content

 Student at computer

-We offer a Master of Arts (M.A.)
-Degree in Program Evaluation and a Graduate Certificate in Program EvaluationAll classes are delivered entirely online by respected, accomplished evaluation professionals.
+The program evaluation masters and certificate classes are delivered entirely online by respected, accomplished evaluation professionals.
 As a student in this program, you'll consult with faculty, exchange ideas with classmates, and complete knowledge and skill-building activities — all at locations and hours that are most convenient for you.

-Also, as an M.A. student you will complete a two-semester supervised practical application course; you'll work alongside evaluation practitioners in a professional evaluation setting to gain first-hand experience applying your learning from prior classes.
+Also, as a masters student you will complete a two-semester supervised practicum where you'll work alongside evaluation practitioners in a professional evaluation setting to gain first-hand experience applying your learning from prior classes.
 Most importantly, in the end, you will have developed the skills needed for a successful evaluation career in local, state, and federal agencies, as well as the private sector.

 Click here to find out about the costs of the courses and programs.

-Read more about the M.A., graduate certificate, and professional development options below.
+Read more about the program evaluation masters and program evaluation certificate options below.

 • Master of Arts in Program Evaluation